 Can an agent ever resign?

 An agent may resign by simply giving notice to the principal or a co-agent or successor agent.
 If the principal is incapacitated, the agent must give notice to the guardian or conservator, if one has been appointed.

-If you have questions regarding a power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding a power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018